 The figure was 0.3 percentage points higher than forecast by economists polled by Poland’s PAP news agency.

-The statistics office earlier this year said it had revised its system of weights used for calculating the consumer price index in 2021.
+The statistics office this month said it had revised its system of weights used for calculating the consumer price index in 2021.

-Poland’s central bank last month raised its inflation forecasts for the country, saying it expects the consumer price index to hit 3.1 percent this year, followed by 2.8 percent in 2022.
+Poland’s central bank earlier this month raised its inflation forecasts for the country, saying it expects the consumer price index to hit 3.1 percent this year, followed by 2.8 percent in 2022.

 Poland's President Andrzej Duda in January signed the country’s budget for 2021, which expects the economy to grow 4 percent, with inflation targeted at 1.8 percent.